CruGlobal/jesusfilm-brand-guide/src/pages/updates/2018-11-20-moving-from-3-digital-departments.md

 ---
 templateKey: blog-post
-title: Moving from 3 digital departments to one digital team
+title: Moving from 3 digital departments
 date: 2018-11-20T15:04:10.000Z
 description: Many of you have heard me say that I want to move from 3 happily cooperating departments to one Digital Strategies team.
 I wanted to take a brief moment to expand on that thought.
 tags: